Published on: 9 January 2018 | Last updated: 1 June 2018

 - rennradverleih.com.
 Seem to specialise in road bikes but may have bikes that are suitable for touring

 - Veloactive (A-Velo).
 At the time of writing their website had disappeared, but according to salzburg.info, they can rent city bikes, trekking bikes, mountain bikes, tricycles, transport bikes, tandems, e-bikes as well as bags and trailers and seats for children.
-You can email them at email@example.com
+You may be able to email them at email@example.com

 The individual sections of this guide list bike shops along the route.